NetApp/snapcenter-failover-automation/README.md

     ```
     # ipconfig /all
     ```
-  2. Add virtual IP with subnet (same as your primary subnet) to the primary network interface using netsh command
+  2. Add virtual IP (let’s say 2.2.2.2) with subnet (same as your primary subnet, let’s say 255.255.255.0) to the primary network interface using netsh command
   ```
   # netsh interface ip add address “Ethernet” 2.2.2.2 255.255.255.0
   ```
-  3. Update consumer Route table to point to primary instance's network interface for the configured Virtual IP
+  3. Update Route table to point to primary instance for the configured Virtual IP
 * Disable source/destination check on SnapCenter EC2 instances
   1. Login to AWS EC2 dashboard console
   2. Select the SnapCenter HA server instances, click on Actions -> Networking -> Change source/destination check -> select stop -> save (or)